rtircher/juzi/README.md

 * Force https (x-forwarded protto and all that.
 Look at lib-noir on how they did that)
 * Create nicer 500 and 404 pages
+* Extracting RIAK related stuff from go script into its own script to source in go script

 ## License